 Vale das Lobas is using regenerative organic farming, low impact ecological construction, and biodiversity restoration to transform an idyllic mountain valley in Portugal into an educational, well-being and nature tourism destination.

-The Nature Resort, with over 100 acres of land, is comprised of a Nature Spa Hotel with botanical gardens; a riverside restaurant; a camping park with luxury camping pods; a tourist village with 26 dwelling units and biological swimming pool; and 50 a regenerative organic farm set within a “Biodiversity Park.”
+The Nature Resort, with over 100 acres of land, is comprised of a Nature Spa Hotel with botanical gardens; a riverside restaurant; a camping park with luxury camping pods; a tourist village with 26 dwelling units and biological swimming pool; and a regenerative organic farm of 50 acres set within a “Biodiversity Park.”